software-mansion/react-native-screens/README.md

 When set to `false` the back swipe gesture will be disabled when the parent `Screen` is on top of the stack.
 The default value is `true`.

-#### `translucent`
+#### `translucent` (iOS only)

-When set to `true`, it allows the content to go under the navigation header, not bellow.
-If you want to create a transparent header, you should also set `backgroundColor` to `transparent`.
+When set to `true`, it makes native navigation bar on iOS semi-transparent with blur effect.
+It is a common way of presenting a navigation bar introduced in iOS 11.
 The default value is `false`.

 #### `backTitle` (iOS only)